Abuselife/ArcMenu/README.md

 ### History

-ArcMenu initially started as a fork of the Zorin OS menu extension.
+ArcMenu was first released in 2017 by [AndyC](https://gitlab.com/LinxGem33).
 The original ArcMenu project can be found [here](https://gitlab.com/LinxGem33/Arc-Menu).

-Over time, ArcMenu has undergone significant modifications and enhancements, resulting in an entirely new and unique codebase.
+In 2017, ArcMenu _started_ as a fork of the Zorin menu extension by Zorin OS.
+As it's own separate project, ArcMenu rapidly began developing innovative features and quickly diverged away from Zorin menu thanks to the works of [AndyC](https://gitlab.com/LinxGem33) (2017 - 2020), [AndrewZaech](https://gitlab.com/AndrewZaech) (2019 - current), [Alexander Rüedlinger](https://github.com/lexruee) (2017), and other contributors.
+ArcMenu has been rewritten from the ground up since it's inception and has it's own separate, original, and unique code base, unrelated to that of Zorin menu.

 -----